 - Practice your escape routes with your children;

 - Teach your children how to call the emergency number to access a fire brigade;

 - Ensure all guests are aware of your fire emergency meeting point.

-If you’re living in a multi-story apartment or have a 2-Story home, we highly recommend a fire escape ladder to help you get out when there’s no way out down the stairs.
-Read our review of the fire escape ladder we recommend.
+Some people living in a multi-story apartment or have a 2-Story home also get a fire escape ladder to help them get out when there’s no way out down the stairs.
+Read our review of some fire escape ladders.

 A Final Word

 This checklist is only a starting point.
 We hope that this checklist has given you an idea of the first few things you should be thinking about when protecting your home and family from fire threats.
 But remember, rules and regulations in your jurisdiction supersede these general informational points, and you need to investigate what’s recommended for your circumstances.
 This is not professional advice.